 and compliance with this subregulation is a condition imposed and deemed to be implied in respect of every licence to conduct a continuing lottery using a ticket vending machine.

-[Regulation 34 amended in Gazette 4 Aug 1998 p.
+[Regulation 34 amended by Gazette 4 Aug 1998 p.
 3989; 21 Dec 2001 p.
 6551.]

 35. Accounts etc. of continuing lottery to be available for inspection